7,100 Homes: Big Number, Many Questions – What Is Really Slowing the Balearic Plan

 What is missing concretely?

 Three problem areas stand out: reliable schedules, transparent land valuations and faster approval processes.
 Added to this are hidden costs – contamination on former industrial sites, earthworks on stony terrain and connection costs for infrastructure.
-Even if subsidies flow, such items can quickly drive up project costs.
+Even if subsidies flow — as in the announced immediate program detailed in More social housing from 2026: What the Balearic Islands are really planning — and what's missing — such items can quickly drive up project costs.

 What the public debate overlooks

 There is little discussion about alternatives that could act faster: adaptive reuse of vacant buildings, infill near transport hubs, modular construction methods or municipal land banking that reserves plots for social housing.
-Also rarely on the agenda: clear rules on converting holiday flats so that less housing is permanently lost to tourism.
+Also rarely on the agenda: clear rules on converting holiday flats so that less housing is permanently lost to tourism, or converting former shops as reported in Manacor close by: Ten capped apartments — a start with many questions.

 Concrete proposals for faster impact

 A few pragmatic steps could speed things up: an accelerated approval track for projects with a public housing share, standardized land valuations, a central contact point for authority issues and funding packages that cushion not only construction but also earthworks and site servicing costs.
-On the islands, logistics should also be considered – bulk ordering of materials, regionally organized prefabrication and incentives for more material-efficient building methods.
+On the islands, logistics should also be considered – bulk ordering of materials, regionally organized prefabrication and incentives for more material-efficient building methods, and smaller initiatives like the recent approval of 82 apartments discussed in Palma builds 82 apartments — a drop in the bucket, many questions illustrate the limits of piecemeal measures.

 Looking ahead